We’ve got a new CEO to help build a new Grist

 Look for more in-depth reported features and special projects, a civic-minded makeover for the long-running advice column Ask Umbra, and more experimentation with surprising storytelling methods, such as Grist’s witty, widely viewed explainer videos.

 Grist will also expand its coverage of environmental justice under newly hired senior editor Nikhil Swaminathan, who will join our newsroom next week.
 (Woot!)
-Swaminathan is an Atlanta born-and-bred journalist (he’s still in mourning over the Super Bowl) with stints as a writer, editor, and digital producer at news orgs including Al Jazeera America, Scientific American, Good, Seed, and Archaeology.
+Swaminathan is an Atlanta-bred journalist (he’s still in mourning over the Super Bowl) with stints as a writer, editor, and digital producer at news orgs including Al Jazeera America, Scientific American, Good, Seed, and Archaeology.
 He’s currently an Ida B. Wells fellow at the Nation Institute’s Investigative Fund, which supports ambitious reporting projects by journalists of color.
 We’re so eager to have him aboard that we’re already lining up editing assignments.
 Go say hi on Twitter (and tell him you’re sorry about the Falcons).

 With Walkinshaw and Swaminathan joining the team, Grist’s beacon in the smog is ready to shine brighter than ever.
-“I’m proud that Grist has been on the forefront of environmental justice media,” says Grist board member Michelle DePass, a dean and professor at the New School for Public Engagement in New York City.
+“I’m proud that Grist has been on the forefront of environmental justice media,” says Grist board member Michelle DePass, a dean and professor at The New School in New York City.
 “I’m excited about what the hiring of Brady and Nikhil means for this critical coverage.”

 When seeking the CEO position, Walkinshaw quoted the Spanish poet Antonio Machado: “caminante, no hay camino, se hace camino al andar.”
 Walker, there is no path, the path is made by walking.
 Grist is ready to walk with readers on that path to a just and sustainable future.
 Join us!